Cosmian/mse-cli/documentation/docs/getting_started.md

 1 directory, 3 files
 ```

-!!! warning "Micro service applications only"
+!!! warning "Compatibility with ASGI"

-    To be mse compliant, your app should be a python micro service (using flask for instance).
-You can't deploy a standalone program under mse.
+    To be compliant with MSE your Python application must be an [ASGI](https://asgi.readthedocs.io) application.
+It is not possible to deploy a standalone Python program.

 Edit the `app.py` with your own code and edit the default configuration file `mse.toml` as needed (see [Configuration](configuration.md)).